ThrillStays

 • Hand warmers: Chemical hand warmers taped to your camera body help keep the battery warm and extend shooting time.

-• Condensation prevention: When moving from cold outdoors to warm interiors (ship cabins, lodges), seal your camera in a plastic bag before entering.
-This prevents condensation from forming on cold glass elements.
+• Condensation prevention: When moving from cold outdoors to warm interiors, seal your camera in a plastic bag before entering to prevent condensation on cold glass elements.

 Booking and Planning Tips

-1. Book early: Winter wildlife destinations have limited capacity.
-Polar bear trips in Churchill sell out 12 months ahead.
+1. Book early: Polar bear trips in Churchill sell out 12 months ahead.
 Antarctic cruises often sell out 18 months in advance.

 2. Consider shoulder season: Early or late season trips are cheaper and less crowded, with only marginally reduced wildlife sighting probability.